-Social Work of Above the Himalaya Trekking has involving in the social welfare sector since our establishment.
-Besides trekking and Travel business, we also believe in our responsibility towards our society.
+Social Work of Above the Himalaya Trekking is involving in the social welfare sector since our establishment.
+W is not only doing the trekking business, but we also believe in our responsibility towards our society.
 As employers’ actual social contributions are made for the benefit of their employees.
-Ttheir value is recorded as one of the components of compensation of employees together with wages and salaries in cash and in-kind.

 A part of our profit goes directly to a local community.
-We try to develop activities such as homestay trekking programs, introduce new trekking routes in the countryside.
+We are helping them fo making homestay trekking programs, introduce new trekking routes in the countryside.
 We focus on porter training, education, etc. Therefore, always give something back to the areas where we are working, and are supporting schools, orphanage houses, recycle projects and help disabled people.

 We have open The Himalayan Library Sham Bhanjyang Higher Secondary School, which is situated in Maidi VDC, which is 19 km west of Dhading District headquarter and about 108 km west of Kathmandu.
 The Shami Bhanjyang School is the apex public educational institution among five VDCs, namely Maidi, Dhola, Khari, Nalang, and Salang, which is meant to be densely populated in the rural mid hill area.

 Dear all of our family and friends around the globe, we would like to inform you that all of our staffs at Above the Himalaya Trekking (owner, office staffs, trekking guide, and porters) and their family and relatives are safe & sound from the devastating earthquake of 7.8-magnitude occurred in Nepal on Saturday, April 25th.
 According to local media reports, the number of buildings, historical landmarks in different parts of Nepal has been completely level with massive damage.